-We don't foresee any significant risks concerning the proposed development and therefore include our recommendations below to take note of before and during the detailed design and construction stages.
-However, it should be noted that several recommendations were highlighted and therefore noted as important.
+No significant risks concerning the proposed development are foreseen, provided the recommendations below are noted before and during the detailed design and construction stages.
+Furthermore, several recommendations were highlighted and therefore noted as important.

 The proposed development / infrastructure will have a minimal impact on the stormwater quality and quantities post-development (operational phase).
-This development's construction phase typically generates the highest surface run-off during the wet season.
+This development's construction phase typically generates the highest surface run-off during the construction phases coinciding with the wet season.
 However, it will be temporary, and impacts can be mitigated and considered nominal.
 The post-development stormwater flow from the operation phase will have a minimal impact on the immediate environment if adequate stormwater designs are implemented to maintain existing drainage patterns and flows in the catchment.